KNOW YOUR LIQUID: BATCHED COCKTAILS

 Although citrus fruits and juice can be incorporated into bottled cocktails, there are a number of substitutes that can be used to avoid the clouding and separation that is common with the use of citrus.

-Consider using powdered citric or malic acid as an alternative to citrus – this will provide the acidity and balance whilst remaining translucent.
+Consider using powdered citric or malic acid as an alternative to citrus–this will provide the acidity and balance while remaining translucent.

-If you want to modify the flavour of the acid, try cooking a citric acid solution sous vide with Persian dried limes or spices to add greater depth to drinks.
+If you want to modify the flavor of the acid, try cooking a citric acid solution sous vide with Persian dried limes or spices to add greater depth to drinks.